Argentina, Climbing, 21 days - from £3,645 (land only) - from €4,375 (land only) - from $6,015 (land only)

 - Trek the normal route on the south side of Aconcagua

-Lying on the border between Chile and Argentina, Aconcagua (6962m. / 22,842ft) is the highest peak in the Southern Hemisphere, the highest peak in the Western Hemisphere and is also the highest peak in the world outside of the Himalayas.
+Lying on the border between Chile and Argentina, Aconcagua (6962m) is the highest peak in the Southern Hemisphere, the highest peak in the Western Hemisphere and is also the highest peak in the world outside of the Himalayas.
 It is not a technically demanding peak and given normal conditions the difficulties of the ascent are confined to those of trekking at extreme altitude.
 On account of both its height and the potentially straightforward nature of the ascent, Aconcagua is a very popular peak.
 KE Adventure Travel has been running treks and trekking peak climbs throughout the South American continent for many years and during 1999 we added Aconcagua to our repertoire.
 We have successfully operated Aconcagua expeditions in every year since that first trip.
 Flying via Buenos Aires to Mendoza, capital of the beautiful wine growing Cuyo region, our approach to the mountain starts with a short drive to Penitentes Village.
 It is from here, that we start the 2-day trek to the mountain's basecamp at Plaza de Mulas.
 When climbed via the Normal Route, Aconcagua is not technically difficult, but it is extremely demanding due to its altitude and on account of the potentially extreme weather conditions.
 We have allowed for an extra-long (when compared to the itineraries of some of our competitors) and carefully planned programme of acclimatisation, which includes as many as 3 days for summit attempts.
 Our expeditions are coordinated by the same Mendoza-based guide service that we have used since our first trip to the mountain.
-Depending on the group size, 2 or 3 English-speaking professional Argentinean mountain guides will accompany the group.
-These highly experienced local guides have qualifications from the High Mountain and Trekking Guides School in Mendoza (EPGAMT) and from Argentinean Association of Mountain Guides (AAGM).
-Our groups are also assisted on the mountain by additional local guides, who help to carry the group's equipment between the basecamp at Plaza de Mulas and the highest camp on the mountain, the so called 'Berlin' Camp at 6000 metres (19,686 feet).
+Depending on the group size, 2 or 3 English-speaking professional Argentinean or Bolivian mountain guides will accompany the group.
+These highly experienced local guides have qualifications from the High Mountain and Trekking Guides School in Mendoza (EPGAMT) and/or from the Bolivian (AGMTB) and Argentinean (AAGM) Mountain Guides associations.
+Our groups are also assisted on the mountain by additional local guides, who help to carry the group's equipment between the basecamp at Plaza de Mulas and the highest camp on the mountain, the so called 'Berlin' Camp at 6000 metres.
 Our well-established set up and generous acclimatisation programme has helped KE achieve an excellent success rate on Aconcagua over the years.

 Is this holiday for you?